 Treatment of Tendinopathy

-Are bone marrow stem cells the new player in non-surgical tendon repair?
+Are stem cells the new player in non-surgical tendon repair?

 Doctors know that chronic tendon pain treatment present unique management challenges because of the long assumed belief that these injuries result from ongoing inflammation.
 This thinking has caused physicians to rely on treatments demonstrated to be ineffective in the long term–anti-inflammatory medications and cortisone shots.